pith. sign in

 3 major / 2 minor

 Summary.
-The paper develops a contest-theoretic model of AI-augmented adversarial investment in which an attacker and defender allocate resources across multiple attack surfaces.
-Attacker investment amplifies offensive potency unconditionally while generating an endogenous adversarial discount that erodes defensive effectiveness conditionally on the defender's own investment.
-The authors derive a closed-form arms race ratio that decomposes relative marginal effectiveness into six structural primitives, establish equilibrium uniqueness, and prove global convergence under a continuous best-response dynamic.
-The central result is that full signal cross-correlation renders the arms race ratio independent of the number of attack surfaces, completely neutralizing the attacker's structural advantage from surface proliferation.
-The analysis extends to heterogeneous defenders and identifies dual inefficiencies: overinvestment in private defense (zero-sum externality) and underinvestment in shared signal correlation (public-good problem).
+The paper develops a contest-theoretic model of an attacker and defender allocating resources to AI-augmented capabilities across multiple attack surfaces.
+The attacker's investment amplifies offensive potency unconditionally while eroding defensive effectiveness conditionally, generating an endogenous adversarial discount.
+The authors derive a closed-form arms race ratio decomposing relative marginal effectiveness into six structural primitives, establish equilibrium uniqueness, and prove global convergence under a continuous best-response dynamic.
+The central result is that full signal cross-correlation renders the arms race ratio independent of the number of attack surfaces, neutralizing the attacker's structural advantage from surface proliferation.
+The analysis extends to heterogeneous defenders and identifies dual inefficiencies: overinvestment in private defense and underinvestment in shared signal correlation.

 major comments (3)